German Spaetzle and Cheese is pure German comfort food.

 Oh, and then comes the cheese!

-Spaetzle is a German egg noodle and is served along side classic German dishes such as Schnitzel with Mushroom GravySchnitzel with Mushroom Gravy or Bratwurst with Sauerkraut.
+Spaetzle is a German egg noodle and is served along side classic German dishes such as Schnitzel with Mushroom GravySchnitzel with Mushroom Gravy, Bratwurst with Sauerkraut, and German Currywurst.
 This recipe is incredible by itself, especially after melting Emmentaler cheese over the spaetzle.

 Emmentaler is a rich and delicious Swiss cheese available at most specialty food markets (ie, Whole Foods).
 The Loon was amazed at how delicious this simple dish turned out to be.